-Don’t be the American that blew a fuse plugging everything into one cheap adapter.
-A universal plug adapter that lasts means you’ll never have to worry about blacking out the hotel or shocking yourself—don’t learn this the hard way, with a cheap $3 adapter, like I did.
-Instead invest in one universal adapter that meets your travel needs, like Zoppen’s International Travel Adapter, with Japan, U.K., E.U., and Australian compatibility for small electronics (not bigger appliances, like hair dryers).
+Don’t be the American who blew a fuse plugging everything into one cheap adapter.
+A universal plug adapter that lasts means you’ll never have to worry about blacking out the hotel or shocking yourself—don’t learn this the hard way, with a cheap $3 adapter, as I did.
+Instead, invest in one universal adapter that meets your travel needs, like Zoppen’s International Travel Adapter, with Japan, U.K., E.U., and Australian compatibility for small electronics (but not bigger appliances, like hair dryers).
 It also has four USB ports for device charging, and its retractable prongs make it a super packable travel tool.

 If you’re a hiker or camper, or you just enjoy a walk in the woods, stop heading out in your gym sneakers.
 A durable pair of hiking boots will save your feet and ankles from injury and fatigue, and your sneakers from getting ruined—plus, they’re a travel tool that will last you forever.